-Our stunning recycled Chindi and fabric rugs are made from a combination of cotton, jute, wool, denim and felt.
+Our stunning recycled Chindi and fabric rugs are made from a combination of cotton, jute, denim and wool.
 These charming rugs are more delicate than their tougher plastic mat cousins and are designed for indoor use only.

 Light vacuuming or spot-cleaning is the best approach when caring for these rugs.
-If you’re using soap, test it in a discreet area of the rug to ensure that there is no colour run or bleaching before applying it elsewhere.
+If you’re using soap or detergent, test it in a discreet area of the rug to ensure that there is no colour run or bleaching before applying it elsewhere.
 Being made from fabric and natural fibres, these mats should be dried flat to keep their shape.

 We do not recommend putting any of these rugs in a washing machine.
 When spot cleaning, use only the amount of water needed to clean the area in need of care.
 Extensive water dousing will mean the rug needs a lot longer to dry which can lead to discolouration or mould in muggy environments.